kionnabettis/clinton-montessori/README.md

 ## Features
 The website has a about us page, prospective students page, contact page, and the home page which gives links to the academic calendar and the students page and the about us page.
 The website is simple and easy to navigate.
 It is also responsive.
+1. Wireframes
+- Located within the assets/pdf-files folder.
+Some of the wireframe elements have been changed such as the title of the site and elements on each page but it was used as the blueprint

 ## Features Left to Implement